Need help with your tracker or account? Get Support

 If your dog has diarrhea, it’s important to know why this can happen and how you can best help your furry friend.

 What are the causes of dog diarrhea?

 There are many potential causes for dog diarrhea.
 Commons reasons why dogs get diarrhea include eating trash, spoiled or toxic food, and changes to their diet.
 Diarrhea in dogs can be caused by any of the following:

 - Food intolerance

-- Ingestion of garbage or spoiled food
+- Eating garbage or food gone bad

 - Bacterial or viral infection